 - 5. Click Next.
 The balanced output is now calibrated. - 6.
 Note the level of the AC millivoltmeter, and then turn off the 600 ohm load. - 7.
-Connect the analog output to the analog input.
+Connect the balanced output to the balanced input.
 Verify that the millivoltmeter reading is substantially unchanged.
 (This confirms that the input provides a 600 ohm impedance.) - 8.
 Click Finish.
 The balanced input is now calibrated.

-When you have finished calibrating the analog line, the icon $\frac{1}{2}$ on the Reciter Calibration tab indicates that this task is complete.
+When you have finished calibrating the balanced lines, the icon $\Re$ on the Reciter Calibration tab indicates that this task is complete.